vididuc/Display-netatmo-weather-station-on-M5Paper/README.md

 The script is running on my Synology every 5 minutes, it means every 5 minutes the data from the netatmo server gets fetched and a json file is saved on the web server on the Synology.

+## M5Paper Sketch
+Basically I created three different canvas.
+- The canvas on the top is displaying time and date.
+- The canvas on the left is displaying indoor temperature and humidity.
+- The canvas on the right is displaying outdoor temperature and humidity.